Advertisement

 The hostess would announce when tea was served, and would take a seat at one end of the table to pour tea for her guests.
 The eldest daughter of the household, or the closest friend of the hostess, poured coffee or hot chocolate.
 The hostess also added the sugar and milk or lemon to the tea per the guest’s preference.
 Why not a buffet?
 Tea and sugar were more common and affordable by the 1800s, but as consumable luxuries they still represented wealth and were controlled by the hostess (tea was stored in locked tea caddies to which only the woman of the household held the key, and did not become widely available and affordable to the working classes until the middle to late nineteenth century, with the introduction of cheap black tea from Sri Lanka).
 The upper classes, wealthy enough to hire servants, had them pour the tea, and guests could add their own sugar, milk or lemon.
 By releasing control over dispensing tea and sugar, the upper classes demonstrated their wealth and ability to buy as much of these items as desired.

-In 1919, the tea dance emerged as a popular way for younger people to take tea, and continued through World War II.
+In 1919, the tea dance emerged as a popular way for younger people to take tea.
+The tradition continued through World War II.
 Friends and acquaintances gathered between 5:00 and 6:30 p.m., and table and chairs for tea and snacks were set up around a dance floor.

 Continue To Page 8: Clipper Ships & The American Tea Trade